catwithin/htc1x_simple_data/notes/module_03a.md

 (define (render ws) ...)
 ```

 Pieces of the solution + steps of the process => templates.
 Cross-cutting decomposition.

+17-10-2019
-##
+## Refactoring

+Clear correspondence between analysis of problem domain and the program implementation helps to incorporate changes - running them through the code.
+Analysis - wire-frames that professor draws - are an abbreviation = model of a program, it correctly describes the structure of the program, but has less detail.
+So it is easier to plan changes going through wire-frames.

+### Misc

-Only two types of programs: those that are not used and those that are constantly changing
+- Only two types of programs: those that are not used and those that are constantly changing
+- should use constants in examples - correct when constants change and examples are more clear
+- for large enums it's ok to do only white-box testing i.e. testing only as many enum cases as code requires
+- !!! - used as a TODO: marker